Habiba-404-11-11/fingerprint-assembly/README.md

 ---

-## 👥 Team Work
+## 👤 Individual Work
-This project was developed as part of a team, with collaboration on hardware setup, coding, and system integration.
+This project was developed individually as part of my data analysis practice to improve my skills in data processing, visualization, and problem-solving.

 ---